MRU-W23-CS1/instructions/assignments/04-comprehensive.md

 4/4 is correct/complete.

 Remember: Your code **must not** use use any Python techniques that have not yet been covered in class.
 Use of more advanced techniques will result in a penalty and a discussion with me to explain your decisions.

+## Late days
+If you have late days left, a **maximum of 3** may be used as the last day of classes (April 5th) is a hard deadline.
+Assignments will not be accepted after April 5th!